Bike type guide

 Average premium ranges

 Quotes for insuring a classic motorcycle land between roughly $200 and $700 a year.
-That figure is a methodology-attributed range, not a quote — it reflects motoinsure's sample modeling across rider profiles and sits below the all-bikes median, because limited-use classic policies price low in exchange for restricted annual mileage.
+That figure is an illustrative range, not a quote — it reflects published industry averages across rider profiles and sits below the all-bikes median, because limited-use classic policies price low in exchange for restricted annual mileage.

 What moves a classic premium within that range: the agreed value set on the policy, the annual mileage allowance, the rider’s age and record, the state, the deductible, and how the bike is stored.
 A modest classic with a low agreed value and minimal mileage sits near the bottom of the range; a high-value collectible with a larger agreed value sits near the top.
 The agreed value is the largest single lever — a higher figure buys a larger payout and a higher premium.
 Pull a live quote for your own bike and its appraised value.